Northern Italy: 12 Unmissable Vacation Destinations

 Bologna is also home to fast-performance cars; a day trip to the “Motor Valley” should be on your list.
 The world headquarters of Ferrari, Lamborghini, and Maserati are fascinating places to visit for car buffs or anyone looking for a true Bolognese experience.

-Visiting Northern Italy
+Northern Italy Cities to Visit

 Cinque Terre Italy